 Jay has been working with communities and natural resource issues since 1995, including stints as a forester with the Bureau of Indian Affairs, forestry consultant, the Peace Corps in Panama and as a high school teacher in Glenwood.
 Jay has a master degree in forestry from the Yale School of Forestry and Environmental Studies, a bachelor degree from Whitman College, and is the founding director of MARS.

-Emily Long, Stewardship Crew Project Lead
+Lucas King, Stewardship Crew Project Lead

 Board of Directors

 Mt.
 Adams Resource Stewards Board is fortunate to count on a diverse group of individuals, representing different ideas, values and communities in the Mt.
 Adams region, while generously volunteering their time to better our organization.
 They include:

 Chair: Jim White – Retired Silviculturist, USFS, and former manager, Underwood Conservation District